wix-incubator/repluggable/README.md

         )
     ```

-1. Write the connected container using `connectWithEntryPoint`.
-The latter differs from `connect` in that it passes `EntryPointHost` as the first parameter to `mapStateToProps` and `mapDispatchToProps`.
+1. Write the connected container using `connectWithShell`.
+The latter differs from `connect` in that it passes `Shell` as the first parameter to `mapStateToProps` and `mapDispatchToProps`.
 The new parameter is followed by the regular parameters passed by `connect`.
 Example:

     ```TypeScript
-    export const Foo = connectWithEntryPoint(
+    export const Foo = connectWithShell(
         // mapStateToProps
-        // - host: represents the associated entry point
+        // - shell: represents the associated entry point
-        // - the rest are regular parameters of mapStateToProps (host, state) => {
+        // - the rest are regular parameters of mapStateToProps (shell, state) => {
             return {
                 // some properties can map from your own state
                 xyzzy: state.baz.xyzzy,
                 // some properties may come from other packages APIs
-                bar: host.getAPI(BarAPI).getCurrentBar()
+                bar: shell.getAPI(BarAPI).getCurrentBar()
             }
         },
         // mapDispatchToProps
-        // - host: represents the associated entry point
+        // - shell: represents the associated entry point
-        // - the rest are regular parameters of mapDispatchToProps (host, dispatch) => {
+        // - the rest are regular parameters of mapDispatchToProps (shell, dispatch) => {
             return {
                 // some actions may alter your own state setXyzzy(newValue: string): void {